j4ckgrey/kebap/INSTALL.md

 ## Linux

 > [!NOTE]
-> You can install Fladder using Flatpak if you prefer an easier installation method.
-Download the latest `.flatpak` file from the [Releases](https://github.com/j4ckgrey/Fladder/releases) page to get started.
+> You can install Kebap using Flatpak if you prefer an easier installation method.
+Download the latest `.flatpak` file from the [Releases](https://github.com/j4ckgrey/Kebap/releases) page to get started.

 ### Ubuntu/Debian

 > [!TIP]
-> If you experience issues attempting to run Fladder with the process exiting with `libmpv` shared library errors, you may need to install `libmpv-dev` by running `sudo apt install libmpv-dev`.
+> If you experience issues attempting to run Kebap with the process exiting with `libmpv` shared library errors, you may need to install `libmpv-dev` by running `sudo apt install libmpv-dev`.

-Download the latest Linux `.zip` file from the [Releases](https://github.com/j4ckgrey/Fladder/releases) page and extract it somewhere on your computer.
+Download the latest Linux `.zip` file from the [Releases](https://github.com/j4ckgrey/Kebap/releases) page and extract it somewhere on your computer.

-Open a terminal and `cd` to the directory where you extracted Fladder to.
-Run `./Fladder` to open the application.
+Open a terminal and `cd` to the directory where you extracted Kebap to.
+Run `./Kebap` to open the application.

 ### Arch